 THREE SCHOOL DISTRICTS DESCRIBE THEIR EXPERIENCES WITH PROPANE AUTOGAS

-While savings and emissions are still top-of-mind for many schools and private contractors considering alternative fuels, it’s equally important to consider the ease and operating costs before making the switch.
+While savings and emissions are still top-of-mind for many schools and private contractors considering alternative engine fuel, it’s equally important to consider the ease and school bus maintenance costs before making the switch.
 Parts, service, repairs, and garaging are important considerations that can have a big impact on ROI and a fleet’s success.
-Three schools operating various propane autogas models in different parts of the country — Tippecanoe School Corp., Portland Public Schools, and Adams 12 Five Star Schools — compared their experiences maintaining propane-autogas-powered buses with diesel, gasoline, and CNG.
-Each found that maintenance with propane autogas has an advantage when compared with conventional and other alternative fuels that goes well beyond the pump.
+Three schools operating various propane autogas models in different parts of the country — Tippecanoe School Corp., Portland Public Schools, and Adams 12 Five Star Schools — compared their experiences maintaining propane autogas powered buses with diesel, gasoline, and CNG.
+Each found that school bus engine maintenance with propane autogas has an advantage when compared with conventional and other alternative fuels that goes well beyond the pump.

 TIPPECANOE SCHOOL CORP. – LAFAYETTE, IND.